-Line Item Subject Matter Information Test of Controls Substantive Testing (vi) check procedures for physical stock verification and periodicity of it; (vii) check procedures for internal surprise inspection; (ix) check policies for discounts, if any; Interest Income (IE) (ii) Bank Statements and other investment documents; (iii) Rate Lists; (i) check the decision-making process for investments including risk assessment process and ensure that there is collegiate decision making; (ii) check policies relating to allocation for different types of investments; (iii) check that for interest bearing deposits and investments, competitive rates have been explored; (iv) check the tenor of investments with cash budget projections; ' '
+T ' - 0.1.
+H CO .
+Line Iten n Subject Matter Information Test of Controls Substantive Testing (vi) check procedures for physical stock verification and periodicity of it; (vii) check procedures for internal surprise inspection; (ix) check policies for discounts, if any; Interest (IE) Income (i) Investment Ledgers; (ii) Bank Statements and other investment documents; (iii) Rate Lists; (i) check the decision- making process for investments including risk assessment process and ensure that there is collegiate decision making; (ii) check policies relating to allocation for different types of investments; (iii) check that for interest bearing deposits and investments, competitive rates have been explored; (iv) check the tenor of investments with cash budget projections; list of all interest- bearing deposits and investments; (ii) check whether any deposits have been made with any dubious/ non- approved agency or in any toxic instruments;

 Line Item Subject Matter Information Test of Controls Substantive Testing ledger with cash/bank book and follow up discrepancies; (viii) crosscheck with borrowings from banks and examine whether the entity is keeping investments and at the same time borrowing from banks.
-Weigh such actions from the point of view of prudent cash management; Income from Investments (i) Investment Ledgers: (ii) Dividend ledgers; i) check the decision-making process for investments including risk assessment process and ensure that there is collegiate decision making; (ii) check policies relating to allocation for different types of investments; (iii) check for written policies for investments; (iv) check the tenor of investments with cash budget projections. (i) collect and check list of all investments; (ii) in case of investments in shares and mutual funds, check that prudential norms have been followed to depict investments in the financial statements; (ii) check for significant variations between the initial value and current market value of the investments; (iii) check whether any high-risk or imprudent investments have been made; (iv) check that dividends when and
+Weigh such actions from the point of view of prudent cash management; Income from Investments (i) Investment Ledgers: (ii) Dividend ledgers; i) check the decision- making process for investments including risk assessment process and ensure that there is collegiate decision making; (ii) check policies relating to allocation for different types of investments; (iii) check for written policies for investments; (iv) check the tenor of investments with cash budget projections. (i) collect and check list of all investments; (ii) in case of investments in shares and mutual funds, check that prudential norms have been followed to depict investments in the financial statements; (ii) check for significant variations between the initial value and current market value of the investments; (iii) check whether any high-risk or imprudent investments have been made; (iv) check that dividends when and where due have been

-Line Item Subject Matter Test of Controls Substantive Testing Information received and accounted for; (v) check that there has been no default in payment on maturity of any investment and if so, the e recognition, measurement and accounting treatment of it; (vi) check whether any agency commission has been paid and if so to whom; make reasonable enquiries to ensure that such agency commission has not been paid to any related party of those charged with governance of the entity; (viii) crosscheck with borrowings from banks and examine whether the entity is keeping investments and at the same time borrowing from banks.
-Weigh such actions from the point of view of prudent cash management; (ix) Check for parking of funds and ensure that the entity is not recognizing them as revenue for future services and earning interest on them.
+Line Item Subject Matter Test of Controls Substantive Testing

+Information received and

+accounted for;

+accounted for,

+(v) check that there

+has been no default

+in payment on

+maturity of any

+investment and if so,

+th e recognition, measurement and

+accounting

+treatment of it;

+,

+(vi) check whether

+any agency

+commission has

+been paid and if so

+to whom; make reasonable enquiries

+to ensure that such

+agency commission

+has not been paid to

+any related party of

+those charged with

+governance of the

+entity;

+(viii) crosscheck with

+borrowings from

+banks and examine

+whether the entity is

+keeping investments

+and at the same time

+borrowing from

+banks.
+Weigh such

+actions from the point of view of

+prudent cash

+management;

+0

+(ix) Check for

+parking of funds and

+ensure that the entity

+is not recognizing

+them as revenue for

+future services and

+earning interest on them.

+uiciii.